frag-c/.github/readme.md

 An organization to store files associated with a potential remake of frag-z using c/c++

 Reasons to remake the game:
-* I can develop the game without having to use the godot editor
+* I can develop the game without having to use the godot editor, meaning everything can be done from command line
+* Makes automated builds easier
 * We can use a typed programming language, improve debugging and testing
 * Have complete control ofver what we're doing